Arakiss/gitmuse/README.md

 For more configuration options, refer to the `gitmuse-schema.json` file in the repository.

+## Roadmap

+- **Support for Additional AI Providers**:
+  - Groq
+  - AWS Bedrock
+  - Azure OpenAI Service

 ## FAQ

+### Why does GitMuse work by default with Ollama and Llama 3.1 8B?

+Llama 3.1 8B from Meta is one of the most advanced open-source language models available, released recently with significant improvements.
+It offers high precision, supports function calling, and has multilingual capabilities, making it an excellent default choice for generating high-quality, context-aware commit messages.
+It excels in various tasks including general knowledge, multilingual translation, and contextual understanding, making it highly versatile for developers needs.

 ### What should I do if I encounter issues during installation?